Brave enough to take on the world’s longest underground zip line in the pitch-black dark? Then Go Below Wales is the place for you!

 I think Aber Falls might just be one of the most beautiful waterfalls in the UK.
 You can find Aber Falls 2 miles south of the village of Abergwyngregyn in the heart of Snowdonia National Park.
 After a short 30-minute walk from the car park through a meadow I was eventually greeted with this view.
 Pretty stunning, right?

-My trip to Go Below Underground Adventures was in association with Visit Wales promoting some of the best things to do in North Wales.
+My trip to Go Below Wales was in association with Visit Wales promoting some of the best things to do in North Wales.
 As always, views are entirely my own and without bias.

 Do you think you’d be brave enough to take on Go Below?
 What other activities are you thinking of doing while in Wales?
 Let me know in the comments below!